tilfin/nmpriq/README.md

     {"key":"item1","priority":10}

 If a client requests GET when the queue is emtpy, nmpriq server accepts its GET as long-polling.
-Receiving new item by other clients, The server immediately returns it.
+Receiving new item by other clients, the server immediately returns it.

 ### Use priority